-The Matanuska Valley provides visitors with an abundance of activities to do and beautiful places you won’t want to miss.
+The Matanuska Valley provides visitors with an abundance of activities to do and attractions to see.
+There are so many beautiful places you won’t want to miss one of them.
 With rivers, lakes, and hiking opportunities too numerous to count, and the largest glacier in Alaska accessible by car you are set for the time of your life with endless days of recreation and fun!
 The “Valley” offers more peace and quiet, with less of the hustle and crowds of other tourist destinations in Alaska.
 Enjoy the local glaciers of the Matanuska and Knik Rivers, conquer the numerous hiking trails and mountains, and fish or just enjoy the local rivers and lakes.

 The Matanuska Valley is superb!
 All of this easily accessible from your own fully self-contained, private, and peaceful cabin at Hatcher Pass Bed & Breakfast.

 Just Out Our Back Door